jly36963/ljos/README.md

 - no browser or deno
   - Deno has node/npm compatibility, not sure if they have util.parseArgs yet
+  - It might work when installing from npm.
+I'm not sure
 - middlewares are more specific:
   - transform:
     - modify argv